 Perhaps because the thinner doesn’t mix with the water base is the reason.
 In which case, perhaps some isopropyl alcohol, which does mix, and evaporates clean would solve the problem.
 I haven’t tried this yet, but have some hopes.
 What I HAVE found is that using a metal wash, preferably designed to inhibit flash rusting gives you a shot at beating the flash rust.
 In my case, as most of my items are dipped completely into solutions, I have submerged things for several minutes, then towel dried the items immediately on removal.
 Interestingly, I found that a quick slosh in metal wash wasn’t enough.
 I had to let it soak for a bit.
 Perhaps a little scrubbing with a brush would improve the results.
 Despite all this, I found that when I left a couple of towel dried metal pieces overlapped, which slowed the air drying between the pieces, they still showed minor signs of flash rust.
 A quick brushing or scuffing with a scotch brite pad cleaned it up..
 Perhaps a more complete drying by using a blow gun, or even a heat gun, would finalize the transition.

-Again, RUST DISOLVER is a water based product.
+Again, RUST DISSOLVER is a water based product.
 The GEL version MAY solve this problem, although we have not tried it, nor heard from anyone who has.

 Northern Tools markets a product called Evapo-Rust in 5 gallon pails for under $80.
 While I have not tried this product, it appears to be essentially the same thing for a lower price.
 If you try it, let us know how it works.

-NOTE: I have no affiliation with Eastwood or Northern Tools, and have not been compensated for this ‘review’
+NOTE: I have no affiliation with Eastwood, Cloverdale, Northern Tools or any other company referred to in this article, and have not been compensated for this ‘review’